kyma-project/community/concepts/modularization/modularization_overview.md

 All these assets are bundled into a single container image using the OCI image specification.

+> **TIP:** Learn how to build a module(ADD_LINK).

 ## 2. Module Manager

 The Module Manager installs, uninstalls, and manages the Kyma modules in a local (single cluster mode) or remote setup.
 For example, it remotely manages and synchronizes Kyma module manifest resources in the SAP Kyma Runtime.

 The Module Manager retrieves the image layers from the specified image registry and processes the manifest resources by calling a rendering framework like Helm or Kustomize.

 Finally, it deploys this resource along with a custom resource to track state changes.
 It ensures consistency both with a time-based reconciliation and by watching state changes of the deployed custom resource in Kyma runtime.

 ## 3. Runtime Watcher